ndwarshuis/womp/README.md

 predictable meal plans.
 While `womp` may be used as a "meal tracker," it is designed to be and likely best leveraged as a "meal planner and calculator".

-Currently this is a command-line only application that works on Linux.
-Porting to other desktops is planned, as well as the addition of a web-based GUI.

 # Quick start

 First get an API key for USDA's FoodData Central database